Steve6630/Morse-Code/README.md

 ### Best way to use this repo :-

 - Please wait for the program to generate the output for the input chaaracter then move onward to the next character.
-- You will be able to hear the morse code produced in real time , so you can write down the morse code character by character.
+- You will be able to hear the morse code produced in real time , so you can write down the morse code in a notebook for futher comparison at the end character by character.
 - Once your encoding is done, press the "ESC" key to exit the program.
 - You can check the morse through the Output text file and compare your results with it.
 - And also after encoding you can run the decoder to look up as how your input would look at real time when given through a Morse Embosser.

+Any suggestions to improve this repo are welcome!